amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 To revoke an OAuth refresh token, you can use the Meraki dashboard or a client application.

 #### Dashboard revocation by administrator
-Revoke a refresh token using the Meraki dashboard.
+Revoke a refresh token by using the Meraki dashboard.

 **Before you begin**: You must be a Meraki **Organization admin** (resource owner).